-The college Mind Games is a prime time television program that made it's debut on KSBI TV in the fall of 2011.
-The program brings together teams of students from Oklahoma colleges and universities in a weekly battle of the brains.
+Mind Games is a prime time television program that made its debut on KSBI TV in the fall of 2011.
+The program brings together teams of students from Oklahoma high schools, colleges and universities in a weekly battle of the brains.

-The Chickasaw Nation is the title sponsor for the college Mind Games.
-Mind Games is produced at the KSBI studios and airs Sunday night at 6:00 & 6:30 p.m.
+The Chickasaw Nation is the title sponsor for Mind Games.
+Mind Games is produced at the KSBI studios in Oklahoma City and airs Sunday night at 6:00 and 6:30 p.m.

 Teams will receive money equal to the points they score in each game.
 Taping for the High School Edition begins the first week of September.
 The High School Edition bracket will be filled from teams completing the registration process and qualifying through an online test.
 Click here to register.

 College Mind games is open to all students attending all Oklahoma colleges and universities.
-During the the competition students will be competing for thousands of dollars in scholarship money!
-The format is similar to athletic tournament brackets with teams from 4 year colleges and universities competing in the fall and teams from 2 year colleges competing in the spring semester.
+During the the competition students will be vying for scholarship money.
+Registered teams are seeded onto a single elimination bracket.
+Teams from 4 year colleges and universities will compete during the fall semester and teams from 2 year colleges will compete during the spring semester.
 For the college tournaments, the team winning the fall competition will compete against the team winning the spring competition for the title Grand Champion and honor of being the best Mind Games school of the year.

 Teams will receive scholarship money equal to the points they score in each game.
 Taping for the fall bracket begins on September 10.
 Taping for the spring semester begins on January 14.
 The field for each semester is limited to the first 16 teams teams to complete the registration and seeding process.
 Click here to register.